wookiehangover/universal-jst/readme.md

 Process creates a file called `templates.js` in the specified target directory.
 It accepts a template string and a the target location.

-## CLI usage

-handlebars-jst also comes with a command line tool, which you can use like this:

-    $ tmpl path/to/templates path/to/save

-This creates the file `templates.js` to the target directory.
-If no arguments are passed, the current path will be used instead.

 ## Using as a Cakefile